1911 News

 At Fairby Farm, Fawkham, Kent, 37 minutes from town.
 This estate is being arranged on the new idea of colonisation - producer and consume on the same farm.

-Acre sites on the residential section adjoin the station, have charming views, company's water, and no road charges, with a FREE SEASON TICKET (lasting till June 1913) for every householder on the residential seciton.
+Acre sites on the residential section adjoin the station, have charming views, company's water, and no road charges, with a FREE SEASON TICKET (lasting till June 1913) for every householder on the residential section.

 Small holdings on the agricultural section have council road frontage.
 Land in splendid condition.
 Many buildings have established orchards with a FREE COURSE IN PROFITABLE POULTRY KEEPING for small owners on the colony.